spiral/docs/security/rbac.md

 }
 ```

-And the rule to check if user if author:
+And the Rule to check if the user if author:

 ```php
 class SampleRule implements RuleInterface